 If your company is looking for investment on a larger scale, the EIS could be a possibility.

-The maximum amount that can be invested in your company each year is £5m.
+The maximum amount that can be invested in your company in any 12 month period is £5m.
 Overall investment is a total of £12m – or £20m for so-called knowledge-intensive businesses that are particularly focused on research or innovation.

 Once again, the first thing to work out is whether or not your company qualifies under EIS rules.
 The conditions are: